1951

-From top to bottom, left to right: Julius and Ethel Rosenberg are convicted of espionage in the United States; the Treaty of San Francisco officially ends World War II and re-establishes Japan’s sovereignty; the nationalization of the Iranian oil industry under Mohammad Mosaddegh challenges Western control of Middle Eastern resources; the 1951 New Zealand waterfront dispute becomes one of the country’s longest and most bitter industrial conflicts; the 1951 eruption of Mount Lamington in Papua New Guinea kills thousands; The King and I premieres, becoming a hit musical and cultural phenomenon; UNIVAC I, the first commercial computer in the U.S., is delivered; the 1951 Nepalese revolution ends the Rana autocracy and restores King Tribhuvan; and the Sakuragichō train fire in Yokohama, Japan kills more than 100 passengers.
+From top to bottom, left to right: the Julius and Ethel Rosenberg espionage trial unfolds in the United States; the Treaty of San Francisco ends World War II and restores Japan’s sovereignty; the nationalization of the Iranian oil industry under Mohammad Mosaddegh challenges Western influence; the 1951 New Zealand waterfront dispute becomes a major labor conflict; the 1951 eruption of Mount Lamington kills thousands; The King and I premieres to major acclaim; UNIVAC I becomes the first U.S. commercial computer; the 1951 Nepalese revolution ends Rana rule; and the Sakuragichō train fire kills over 100 passengers in Yokohama.